-Kashmir leader’s family charged under India anti-terror law
+India probes Kashmir leader’s family under anti-terror law

 A video widely shared on social media purportedly showed Geelani’s relatives, mostly women, frantically trying to prevent armed police from forcing their way into the room where his body, wrapped in a Pakistani flag, was being kept.
 It showed women wailing and screaming as police took the body and locked his family and relatives inside the room.

-Police said unspecified family members and some others were charged Saturday under the Unlawful Activities (Prevention) Act.
+Police said they registered a case against unspecified family members and some others Saturday and began probing the case under the Unlawful Activities (Prevention) Act.
 They have not yet been taken into custody.
+Critics say such police cases are sometimes brought to silence or intimidate opposing voices.

 The anti-terror law was amended in 2019 to allow the government to designate an individual as a terrorist.
 Police can detain a person for six months without producing any evidence, and the accused can subsequently be imprisoned for up to seven years.
 Rights activists have called the law draconian.